Participation Statistics & Society Info

 Industry Supported Sessions

 Information contained in the scientific program must comply with the applicable CME/CPD regulations.
-Scientific/Educational Program shall not include any commercial elements such as company names, products names, etc. Commercial information shall be kept separate and clearly differentiated from the scientific accredited content.
-Non educational activities may include promotional elements and shall not be accredited.
+Scientific/Educational Programme shall not include any commercial elements such as company names, products names, etc. Commercial information shall be kept separate and clearly differentiated from the scientific accredited content.
+Non-educational activities may include promotional elements and shall not be accredited.